 South Dakota has very low taxes overall, relying on taxes on oil and mining companies.
 Washington residents have a relatively high burden because of sales taxes.

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

-If you want to be very tax-conscious, you should take into account all the different types of taxes you may pay.
-WalletHub rates New York state as having the highest total tax burden, equal to about 12.3 percent of income, followed by Hawaii at 11.5 percent.
-Alaska has the lowest tax burden at about 5.2 percent, with Delaware in second place at 5.5 percent.
+You should take into account all the types of taxes you may pay: on income, property and sales.
+WalletHub rates New York state as having the highest total tax burden, equal to about 12.8 percent of income, followed by Hawaii, at 12.7 percent.
+Alaska has the lowest tax burden, at about 5.1 percent, with Tennessee in second place, at 5.8 percent.

 Taxes aren't everything

-Granted, taxes are a big part of most people's budgets.
-But you may have other reasons to move that don’t hinge on your tax bill.
+You may have other reasons to move that don’t hinge on your tax bill.
 For example, you may need medical care in an area that has higher taxes.
 Or you may wish to live close to your children or grandchildren.
 Or you may simply like the view out your back window.
-Some things are hard to work out on a spreadsheet.
+Some priorities are hard to work out on a spreadsheet.